DylanLacey/parallel_test_tutorial/README.md

 rails generate cucumber:install
 ```

-It should have generated a `features` folder and created the `cucumber command`
+It should have generated a `features` folder and created the `cucumber` command.

 To make sure we're not crazy let's run `cucumber`.
 We should get the follow output:
 ```